SheetJS/test_files/README.md

 `merge_cells` tests vertical, horizontal, and rectangular merged cells.

+`LONumbers` tests LO number format deviations from Excel.
+The `LONumbers.xls*` files are directly from LibreOffice 4.1.4.2.
+These files were opened in Excel, "repaired", and saved as `LONumbers-EXCELVERSION.xls*`.

 # Getting External Test Files

 All external test files are pulled using the Makefile and fall under separate